A forest tourism initiative of ForestrySA

 The mushrooms emerge in late autumn following good rain and continue into winter, reaching a size of up to 20cm wide.

 The soft green glow is a result of a chemical reaction between fungal enzymes and oxygen.
-It is thought that the glow attracts insects and other invertebrates which feed on the mushroom, helping to spread spores and propagate new colonies.
 The Ghost Mushroom glow can be bright enough to read the words on a page!

 More than 18,500 visited the forest to see the Ghost Mushroom in the 2017 opening season, creating significant media attention.
 See video below: